michaelcullum/extension.json/readme.md

 ## Get Involved

-You can get involved by reporting bugs in the bug tracker (See Below), provide patches/improvements (See Above).
+You can get involved by reporting bugs in the bug tracker (See Below), provide patches / improvements (See Above).

 ## Bug Tracker

 If you find a bug, please submit it to the bug tracker that does not yet exist.

+## Licence

+Everything in this repo is licensed under the GPL v2.
+Copyright phpBB Group 2012.
+Author - Unknown Bliss / Michael Cullum